uadmin/uadmin-docs/dapi/disabled_functions.rst

 ------------------------
 `Back To Top`_

 APIDisabledSchema controls the data API's disabled for schema commands.
+By default, APIDisabledSchema returns **false**.

 Type: